abaretta/nu.baretta.nad/README.md

-# NAD D7050 IP control app for Athom Homey
+# NAD Electronics amplifiers app for Athom Homey

 This app lets you control NAD D7050 amplifiers from within flows or the mobile interface via a Homey home automation controller (by Athom).
 Note that the app may (or should) also work on NAD C338, 368 and C388 amplifiers with a BluOS Module fitted, however this is untested.
 There are differences in the inputs, let me know if you have such and amplifier and you want to use it with Homey.
 I can then add a driver for the inputs supported by that model.
+I will probably add a driver for the C338 shortly, it seems the only difference compared to the D7050 (feature wise) is that it has a phono input instead of bluetooth.

 In its current state, the app requires that you enter the amplifier's IP address so it is advised to set it up to have a fixed IP address or a 'static lease' from the DHCP server.

-Note that this SDK2 version differs from the previous version in that it stays connected with the amplifier.
-This means you cannot use it in combination with the NAD iPhone app as the port on the amplifier will be 'busy'.
-I will make this a configurable option later on.
-I also plan to add custom names for sources in the mobile interface, and the setting of default volume and source.
-And possibly mDNS discovery.
+In this SDK2 version an option is added to let the Homey app 'stay connected' to the amplifier.
+This means that Homey doesn't need to set up a new connection each time.
+However, it also means that the use of the Homey app cannot be combined with the NAD Electronics network (iPhone) app.

-Also note that the app is not yet tested on Homey V2.
+Also note that the app has not yet been tested on Homey V2, however it does not use any (known ;-) unsupported features.

+# Support for

 ![](https://drive.google.com/uc?id=0B4QdLfQ7j41JUHRfTmRHT3JGT0k)